 This course is designed to acquaint the experienced CORE use with CORE's powerful scripting and customization capabilities.
-We strongly recommend that the potential participant have completed the MBSE with CORE Introductory course and have 3 to 6 months experience hands on in the tool.
+We strongly recommend that the potential participant have completed the Introduction to MBSE with CORE course and have three to six months experience hands on in the tool.

 - Using the CORE Schema extender to tailor the database and displays

 - Creating and applying filters

 - Scripting with COREscript - CORE's internal scripting language